Jefferson University Hospital Shooting Suspect Stacey Hayes Previously Had Multiple Firearms Seized By Police, Returned In June

 PHILADELPHIA (CBS) — The suspect in Monday morning’s deadly shooting inside Jefferson University Hospital will be charged with murder, Philadelphia police said Tuesday afternoon.
 Stacey Hayes, 55, is facing a murder charge, attempted murder, assault on law enforcement, and related charges.

-Court records obtained by Eyewitness News show Hayes previously had multiple firearms and ammunition seized by the police in August of last year, but the weapons were ordered returned to Hayes in June 2021.READ MORE: Curtains Rise Again For Live Performances At Philadelphia's Wilma Theater With COVID Precautions In Place
+Court records obtained by Eyewitness News show Hayes previously had multiple firearms and ammunition seized by the police in August of last year, but the weapons were ordered returned to Hayes in June 2021.READ MORE: WATCH LIVE: Philadelphia Department Of Health To Provide City COVID Update

 The weapons, according to court records, included a Smith and Wesson pistol, a pump shotgun, and an AR-15.
 They were in the police’s possession for about 10 months before the judge’s order.